jnortiz/Gaussian-Sampling/README.md

 </p>

 <p>
-This implementation is intended to have three C++ classes: HIBE, OT, and PKE-PEKS.
-Different from Chen and Lin, we replace the HIBE system of Agrawal et al. by the HIBE construction of (Mochetti and Dahab, 2014) using ideal lattices in order to reduce the public key size.
+This implementation is intended to have three main C++ classes: HIBE, OT, and PKE-PEKS.
+Different from Chen and Lin, we replace the HIBE system of Agrawal et al. by the HIBE construction of (Mochetti, and Dahab, 2014) using ideal lattices in order to reduce the public key size.
 </p>

 <p>